-Mitigation funds are tied to the CDBG-DR requirements and planning under Public Laws 115-123, 115-124, and 116-20.
-The 2017 and 2018 CDBG-DR Action Plans are focused on the recovery of communities impacted by wildfires and mudflows from the 2017 and 2018 disasters through housing rehabilitation, affordable multi-family housing development, and infrastructure repairs.
-However, the 2017 CDBG-DR Action Plan and the 2018 CDBG-DR Action Plan also recognize the need for preventative measures in rebuilding to limit future losses and outlined requirements for new construction to meet the most recent state resilience measures.
+Mitigation funds are tied to the CDBG-DR requirements and planning under Public LawLaws 115-123-, 115-124, and 116-20.
+The 2017 and 2018 CDBG-DR Action Plan isPlans are focused on the recovery of communities impacted by wildfires and mudflows from DR-4344the 2017 and DR-43442018 disasters through housing rehabilitation, affordable multi-family housing development, and infrastructure repairs.
+However, the 2017 CDBG-DR Action Plan and the 2018 CDBG-DR Action Plan also recognized the need for preventative measures in rebuilding to limit future losses and outlined requirements for new construction to meet the most recent state resilience measures.
 FEMA and Pew Charitable Trusts research have shown that investments in mitigation measures can lead to significant savings in disaster recovery spending, estimating that for every one dollar invested, mitigation saves as much as six dollars in disaster recovery spending.
 The figure below shows the average per dollar amount spent by the State of California by disaster type.